 Online gambling is legal in Hungary thanks to significant changes to the law brought about in 2011 and 2013.
 The industry is subject to an absurd amount of regulations, rules and taxes but that’s all for the courts and Hungarian betting sites to worry about.
-For the individual gambler, it’s easy to get started with real money internet betting.
+For the individual gambler, it’s easy to get started at legal online betting sites in Hungary.

 Hungarian gambling websites are technically supposed to obtain licenses from the government, but most of the big brands have refused to do citing exorbitant fees and strange licensing conditions.
 The good news is you can still play wherever you want whether a site has a license or not.